 2 Days in Kelowna, BC: Wineries, Cideries, and Vegan Food

 We Californians like to think our landscapes and products are unparalleled to any other region in the world.
 Whether it be healthy food, technology, or wine, we like to think we reign supreme.
 After exploring the Livermore and Napa wine countries in California, we believed to have found the best in the world.
-Little did we know that Kelowna, British Columbia, would give California a run for its money.
+Even after just 2 days in Kelowna, we knew this city would give California a run for its money.

 After ascending the magnificent mountains and bypassing ravenous rivers of the Canadian Rockies, the drive eastward towards Kelowna gives way to the mist and trees, then a grand lake before a view of a small vibrant city atop a hillside decorated with vineyards.